 The ‘Patents’ dataset enables you to check out trends and understand emerging technologies by searching global patents.

-And…if that’s not specific enough, visit our custom text upload page to see how to upload your own text-based dataset for text analysis!
+If the options above aren’t capturing the specific intel your brand needs, our custom text upload page lets you upload your own text-based dataset for analysis!

 Step 2: Narrow Your Market Research